DigitalChildHealth/Discovery-Alpha/README.md

 **Contribution** - Seeking different levels of involvement:

-* Doers -  suppliers and users who are willing to get their hands dirty trying out aspects of the interop.
+* Doers -  suppliers and users who are willing to get their hands dirty trying out aspects of the interop and failsafe.
 We would really like at least one primary care, CHIS and ePCHR supplier to be involved.
 * Thinkers – suppliers and users who are willing to publically offer views, advice or critiques.
 * Watchers – suppliers and users who just want to follow progress.